slow-codex/contact-card-template/README.md

 3. Go to Database Folder in the given code and open contactData.js file in the code editor.

- 4.Just edit the informations of the contacts accordingly inide the curly braces.
+4. Just edit the informations of the contacts accordingly inide the curly braces.
 By just updating ur database u can get ur edited contact card web page as u prefer.

 5. If you face any problem in deploying your edited contact card webpage refer to my procedure tutorial [React Hosting Tutorial using GitHub pages](https://github.com/slow-codex/react-click-counter)